slarmoo/.github/profile/simon/simonDb/simonDb.md

 1. Web service - Caddy, Node.js, Express
 1. Database service - MongoDB

 You can view this application running here: [Example Simon DB](https://simon-db.cs260.click).
-Although you won't be able to see any difference from the `simon-service` version, because the only difference is that when the `simon-db` service is restarted it doesn't lose its high score data because it is saved persistently in the database.
+However, you won't be able to see any difference from the `simon-service` version, because the only difference is that when the `simon-db` service is restarted it doesn't lose its high score data because it is saved persistently in the database.

 ## Connecting to the database